Family Network on Disabilities

 Family Network on Disabilities operates the following programs across Florida:

-Parent Education Network (PEN), Parent Support Network (PSN), Parents of the Panhandle Information Network (POPIN), Family Star, and United Families.
-They are all programs designed to ensure that parents of children with the full range of disabilities and mental health challenges have the training and information they need to prepare their children for not only school but to be able to lead productive, independent lives to the fullest extent possible.
-These programs offer free help and information to families of students with disabilities and the professionals that serve them.
+Parent Education Network (PEN), Parent Support Network (PSN), Parents Offering Parents Information and Networking (POPIN), and Family Star.
+They are all programs designed to ensure that parents of children with a full range of disabilities and mental health challenges have the training and information they need to prepare their children, for not only school but to be able to lead productive and independent lives to the fullest extent possible.
+These programs offer free help and information to families of students with disabilities, and the professionals that serve them.

 - PEN provides these services to the following counties: Broward, Indian River, Lake, Martin, Miami-Dade, Monroe, Okeechobee, Orange, Osceola, Palm Beach, Polk, and St. Lucie.